LinkedEarth/Pyleoclim_util/docs/_sources/Main.rst.txt

 the selected LiPD files, which need to be passed to Pyleoclim along with the path to the directory containing the LiPD files.

-This is done through the functions pyleoclim.readLiPD() and pyleoclim.extracTs(), which are lightweight versions of their counterparts in the LiPD utilities:
+This is done through the functions pyleoclim.openLiPD() and pyleoclim.fetchTs(), which are lightweight versions of their counterparts in the LiPD utilities:

-.. autofunction:: pyleoclim.readLipd
+.. autofunction:: pyleoclim.openLipd
-.. autofunction:: pyleoclim.extractTs
+.. autofunction:: pyleoclim.fetchTs

 Mapping
 ```````